 - 2 schools in US News Best Law Schools Rankings of 2013 (top 100): Vanderbilt University #15, University of Tennessee-Knoxville #61

 Continue learning about paralegal schools in Tennessee, popular paralegal programs in the state, and more by reading below.

 Paralegal Degree Programs in Tennessee

-Roane State Community College offers a two-year, American Bar Association approved A.A.S. degree program in Paralegal Studies.
-Upon completion of this program, graduates are expected to have a strong understanding of the Tennessee court system’s procedure and substantive laws, and display proficiency in a variety of legal and professional skillsets.
+Roane State Community College offers a two-year, American Bar Association approved Associate of Applied Science (AAS) degree program in Paralegal Studies.
+Upon completion of this program, graduates are expected to have a strong understanding of the Tennessee court system’s procedure and substantive laws and display proficiency in a variety of legal and professional skill sets.
 Students will be instructed in basic paralegal responsibilities such as legal ethics, research, writing, communication and critical thinking.
 General education courses are additionally integrated throughout the legal specialty courses to give students a well-rounded introduction to the professional environment.
 The capstone feature of the program is a paralegal internship to be completed in the final semester.
 This opportunity allows students to apply basic legal concepts and gain experience in a professional legal office.
-The program is primarily conducted at the main campus, located in Harriman, though most paralegal courses can be taken at any RSCC campus via Interactive Distance Education classrooms, wherein students may take a course though live video feed.
+The program is primarily conducted at the main campus, located in Harriman, though most paralegal courses can be taken at any RSCC campus via Interactive Distance Education classrooms, wherein students may take a course through live video feed.

 University of Memphis